 The Association transacts with a well-established, high credit quality financial institution, and the management does not anticipate any material losses as a result of the concentration of cash.
+The Association also does not anticipate any material losses as a result of the concentration of accounts receivable with the Cayman Islands Government.

-The maximum exposure to credit risk for financial assets at the reporting date without taking account of any collateral held or other credit related enhancements and based on the net carrying amounts as reported in the statement of financial position, is CI\$351,636 (2019: CI\$302,704).
+The maximum exposure to credit risk for financial assets at the reporting date without taking account of any collateral held or other credit related enhancements and based on the net carrying amounts as reported in the Statement of Financial Position, is CI\$355,876 (2021: CI\$447,869).